carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 - Use `chmod` to make a script an executable program.
 keypoints:
 - Scripts are a collection of commands executed together.
-- Transferring information to and from virtual and local computers.
+-  In a terminal `scp` transfer information to and from virtual and local computers.
+- R studio remote interface allows transfer information between virtual and local computers.
 ---

 <script language="javascript" type="text/javascript">